nettitude/Invoke-PowerThIEf/README.md

 # Invoke-PowerThIEf 2018 Nettitude
-An IE Post Exploitation Library
+An IE Post Exploitation Library released at Steelcon in Sheffield 7th July 2018.

 Written by Rob Maslen @rbmaslen